erew123/alltalk_tts/README.md

 - 🔴 [Future to-do list & Upcoming updates](https://github.com/erew123/alltalk_tts?#-future-to-do-list)

 #### Updates
 The latest build (13 Dec 2023) has had the entire text filtering engine and narration engine rebuilt from scratch.
 It's highly complicated how its actually working, but the end result it a much clearer TTS output and much better control over the narrator option and how to handle text that isnt within quotes or asterisks.
-Its a highly recommened update, for the improved quality it gives to the TTS output, if nothing else.

-Should you want the older version of the narrator engine+text filtering, I will leave this older copy [here](https://github.com/erew123/alltalk_tts/releases/tag/v1-old-narrator)
+It does however mean you need to ensure your character card is set up correctly if using the narrator function.
+Details are below in the installation notes.

 DeepSpeed **v11.2** can be installed within the **default text-generation-webui Python 3.11 environment**.
+Installs in custom Python environments are possible, but can be more complicated.
 Instructions [here](https://github.com/erew123/alltalk_tts#deepspeed-112-for-windows--python-311) (or scroll down).
-Please note, this is **not** an official Microsoft method (currently) so they will not support you with this style installation.
-Officially, only DeepSpeed v8.3 is installing on Python 3.9.x.

-#### The one thing I cant easily work around
-With a RP chat with your AI, **on your character card** `parameters menu` > `character tab` > `greeting` make sure that anything in there that is the **narrator is in asterisks** and anything **spoken is in double quotes**, then hit the `save` (disk) button.
-Greeting paragraphs/sentences are handled differently from how the AI sends text and so its difficut to account for them both.

-I could force a delimeter in at this stage, but I know it would/may affect things further down the line in the chat and I need a good think about that before just making a change.
-This issue **only** affects the greeting card/start of conversation and the "example" card that comes with text-generation-webui suffers this issue (if you want to try it for yourself).
-So you would put double quotes around like this (from the example card):

-`"`Hey!
-I'm so excited to finally meet you.
-I've heard so many great things about you and I'm eager to pick your brain about computers.
-I'm sure you have a wealth of knowledge that I can learn from.`"`

 ## 🟩 Installation on Text generation web UI
 This has been tested on the current Dec 2023 release of Text generation webUI.
 If you have not updated it for a while, you may wish to update Text generation webUI, [instructions here](https://github.com/oobabooga/text-generation-webui?tab=readme-ov-file#how-to-install)